cryptostorage/cryptostorage.com/README.md

 # Donate
 Donations are gratefully accepted to support this project.

-Please see https://cryptostorage.com/#donate for donation addresses ❤.
+Please see https://cryptostorage.com/#donate for donation addresses.